No warmth for Russia at diplomatic conference on Antarctica

 “This is something we want to preserve — and this although the loss of confidence in the aggressor party in terms of its compliance with international obligations is evident,” said Morgan.

-Russia is one of several countries that operate scientific bases in Antarctica, including the southernmost year-round station.
+Russia is one of several countries that operate scientific bases in Antarctica, including the second-most southerly station operated year-round in Antarctica after the United State’s Amundsen–Scott South Pole Station.